WorldWideWebster/github.io/_posts/2023-12-04-Still-Alive.md

 <sup>Picture: Koi fish in pond at Boboli Gardens, Florence, Italy</sup>

 # An Update
-I've started to work on my Wifi thermometer project again.
+I've started to work on my blog, as well as my Wifi thermometer project again.
 So far, I plan to use it in my compost outdoors, maybe in my indoor compost, and possibly in my beehives.
 It's a simple project, a test for if I can write a decent tutorial, and a good stepping stone to kick off my dev blog.
 I may play around with other projects during its development, but have numerous ideas for projects after.

 ## Blog Updates
 I have completely changed my blog layout, chosen a new theme and modified it.
 I chose [Just the docs](https://just-the-docs.github.io/just-the-docs/), but it was missing post functionality.
 I shamelessly pulled in some elements from my previous theme, Millennial.
 I have added the ability to show blog posts in the sidebar.
 I also added watermarks to my photos.
 Some of the new elements work, and some of the old elements no longer work - it's still a work in progress.
 I don't like the blog to take up most of my project time, but it has.